Learn to dance Salsa & Cha Cha

 Social Dancing & Switch Dancing

 Before Covid19 restrictions were in place, we would switch partners regularly throughout the class.
-Even if you attended with a friend or partner you would switch with other students.
+Even if you attended with your own partner you would switch with other students.
 This helps Leaders and Followers to learn faster by understanding how to Lead or Follow with other people and creates a richer learning experience.

 Salsa Blast Workshop Series

 Adele has created a unique set of 90 minute Salsa-based workshops known as the 'Salsa Blast Series'.

 These intensive workshops focus on additional elements of Salsa dancing that we are not always able to drill down to in as much detail in the regular weekly classes.

 The format is a 90 min intensive workshop taught by Adele and then a 30 min practice session with the music playing so you can drill the techniques over & over again.

 These workshops are an excellent way of improving your Salsa techniques